Unity Strengthens Relationships

 - What can I give over to God?

-- Whom do I know—family members, friends, famous people, even literary figures—who model the character trait or attribute I need today?
+- Whom do I know who models the character trait or attribute I need today?

 - What am I thankful for today?
 What were my moments of joy?

 Last Sunday I stressed the importance of unity within our families, especially in times of significant stress, loss and grief.
 In Philippians 2 Paul suggests concrete ways to strengthen our relationships with friends as well as family.